Table of Contents

 - Business communication in Spain is usually formal and avoids confrontation.
 The Spanish are concerned with how they are perceived.
 It is advisable to stay modest when describing accomplishments because a reputable character is highly valued.

-- Allow plenty of additional time for meetings, especially during a presentation.
+- When doing business in Spain, allow plenty of additional time for meetings, especially during a presentation.
 The Spanish enjoy taking their time and detest being rushed.

 - The Spanish appreciate a business structure where hierarchy and high-level titles remain central for decisions and meetings.